nick-pelepchan/uinfo/README.md

 #Unassailable.info
+NOTE: Still working out quite a few bugs with the underlying functions.
+The site is not live yet.

 ##Page Design
 Because the pages are built automatically using the page_set() function and the $GLOBALS['site_dir'] array, the design can easily be adapted to suit anyone's needs.
 The [admin](https://github.com/unassailable/uinfo/tree/master/admin) folder contains the main [style.php](https://github.com/unassailable/uinfo/blob/master/admin/style.php) and css templates.